joopie-28/Fish/README.md

 name a few.
 Any user should thus aim to run these scripts within an R-environment that includes all relevant data, or particular parts of the code will not execute.

+On a final note, script layout is quite modular, which I feel improves readbility.
+However, this means that if you want to examine what a function is doing 'under the hood', you need to go the specific script where the function is declared (these scripts generally have the same name as the function so isn't too problematic).